polymonster/diig/README.md

 ```

-The you can run locally with:
+The you can run locally with command lines such as:

 ```
 cd scrape